treadstone90/Game-Analyst/README.md

 ## Building the system from source

-tf-pundit uses SBT (Simple Build Tool) with a standard directory structure.
+TF-pundit uses SBT (Simple Build Tool) with a standard directory structure.

-  $ ./build update compile
+  `./build update compile`

-##Summarization
+##Summarization and Player Performance Analyzer

+These are the two components of the system that have currently been implemented.
+To use this, first identify the keywords associated with a particular game.
+For example, for a game between `AC Milan and Catania` the keywords maybe `acm, acmilan,catania,acmcatania,milancatania`

+To run TF-Pundit :

+`$ bin/fanalyst run footballTwitter.twitter.GameAnalyst -t "game keywords" -p "players to follow"`

-To run key in words that are relvant to a soccer game in "terms to be summarized" Replace players with the player whose performance is to be monitored
+Replace `players to follow` with the player whose performance is to be monitored

-$ bin/fanalyst run footballTwitter.twitter.GameAnalyst -t "terms to be summarized" -p "players"
+Example :

-Example : bin/fanalyst run footballTwitter.twitter.GameAnalyst -t "milan" "barca" "acm" "barca" -p "messi" "balotelli" "xavi"
+`bin/fanalyst run footballTwitter.twitter.GameAnalyst -t "milan" "barca" "acm" "barca" -p "messi" "balotelli" "xavi"`

+The above command can be used to follow a game betweebn AC Milan and FC Barcelona.
+The players who will be analyzed are `messi balotelli and xavi`

-The current implementation produces text files having the summary in rtSummary.txt and the sentiment associated with the players in scores.txt.
-The files are updates every minute
+The current implementation produces text files having the summary in `rtSummary.txt` and the sentiment associated with the players in `scores.txt`.

+The tweets location(geo-coordinates) are also written to `location.txt`